Website Data Tracking and Opt-out

 Processing is based on your express consent pursuant to article 6(1)(a) of the GDPR.
 Only in the event that your approval proves ineffective for formal reasons do we base processing on the legal basis of the balancing of interests pursuant to article 6(1)(f) of the GDPR where our legitimate interest lies in optimising our marketing efforts.

 You can find information on data collection (purpose, scope, further processing and use) and on your rights and settings options from the LinkedIn data protection information.
 You can find this information on LinkedIn at: www.linkedin.com/legal/privacy-policy.

 If you are a member of LinkedIn and do not want LinkedIn to collect data about you via our website and link it with your membership data saved on LinkedIn, you must log out of LinkedIn before visiting our website.

-Click on this link to deactivate the LinkedIn Insight Pixel.
+Click on this link to change your current consent.

 Use of Twitter Pixel and conversion tracking

 We use the “Twitter-Pixel” from Twitter Inc., 1355 Market Street, Suite 900, San Francisco, CA 94103, US (“Twitter”) and conversion tracking, which assesses visitors’ activity on our website.
 By using this function, we are able to track the actions of website users after they have seen or clicked on advertisements on Twitter.
 This helps us to assess the efficacy of advertisements on Twitter and to optimise appropriate marketing measures.
 This cookie does not contain any personal data and cannot identify you.
 If you visit certain pages of our web presence and the cookie has not yet expired, we can tell, based on this cookie, that you have clicked on the link and were forwarded to our website.